-The Compensation Committee grants annual awards of performance-based restricted stock and stock options to named executive officers.
-Prior to 2023, these grants were made at the first regularly scheduled committee meeting each year, typically in January.
-Starting in 2023, these grants are awarded at the second regularly scheduled committee meeting each year, typically in March, to coincide with the timing of annual equity awards made to other equity recipients.
-The exercise price for stock options is the closing price of Roper common stock on the date of grant.
+Beginning with 2023, annual equity grants of performance-based restricted stock and stock options are awarded to our named executive officers at the second regularly scheduled committee meeting each year, typically in March, to coincide with the timing of annual equity awards made to other equity recipients.
+The exercise price for stock options is set at the market closing price of Roper common stock on the date of grant.
 From time to time the Compensation Committee may grant additional awards in connection with promotions or increased responsibilities as well as to newly hired employees.